mjcumming/wiim/README.md

 3. **Update Firmware**: Ensure your WiiM device has the latest firmware
 4. **Restart Devices**: Try restarting both Home Assistant and your WiiM device

-### LinkPlay Conflicts

-If you see errors mentioning "linkplay" or connection failures to port 80:

-1. Disable the built-in LinkPlay integration (see above)
-2. Remove any existing LinkPlay entities
-3. Restart Home Assistant
-4. Re-add your devices using this WiiM integration

 ### Group Management Issues

 - Ensure all devices are on the same firmware version
 - Check that devices are on the same network subnet
 - Try disbanding and recreating groups if sync issues occur

-### Entity Cleanup

-If you have duplicate or orphaned entities:

-1. Use the `wiim.diagnose_entities` service to identify issues
-2. Use `wiim.cleanup_stale_entities` to remove orphaned entities
-3. For severe issues, use `wiim.nuclear_reset_entities` (removes ALL WiiM entities)

 ## Support

 - **GitHub Issues**: https://github.com/mjcumming/wiim/issues
 - **Home Assistant Community**: Search for "WiiM" in the community forums
 - **Documentation**: Full documentation available in the GitHub repository

-## Version History

-### 0.4.7

-- Resolved GitHub release workflow issue where release already existed
-- Fixed persistent tag conflict in automated release process
-- All fixes from previous versions included

-### 0.4.6

-- Resolved GitHub release workflow tag conflict issue
-- Fixed version tag mismatch in release process
-- All fixes from 0.4.5 included

-### 0.4.5

-- Fixed `join_players` method to prevent NotImplementedError
-- Improved error handling for group operations
-- Added timeout protection for async operations
-- Enhanced documentation for LinkPlay conflicts

-### 0.4.4

-- Enhanced multiroom group management
-- Improved device discovery and status parsing
-- Better error handling and logging
-- Added comprehensive service calls

 ## Contributing